 Field trips are one of the best ways to help the Hampshire Bird Club, Inc. (HBC) achieve its purpose: “to help its members and the general public enjoy birding and to educate them about birds, bird watching and bird habitats.”

 All HBC members are asked to sign the HBC Release Form each year.
-If you did not receive a copy, please contact the Membership Secretary or check the “Join” section of the HBC Website.
+If you did not receive a copy, please contact the membership secretary or go to https://hampshirebirdclub.org/wp-content/uploads/form-field-trip-release.pdf.

 Please call the trip leader at least a few days before the trip.
 It helps the leader plan the trip and you learn about any special arrangements or any change of plans.